Associate of Arts Programs General Info

 The Associate of Arts degree may be a path for you if you plan to transfer to a four-year college or university or are uncertain of your future academic plans.
 The Arts and Sciences transfer program will provide you with the cross-disciplinary knowledge and skills necessary to successfully complete upper-division courses at four-year colleges or universities.

 This degree is also a great way to begin if a student wants to “try” college, even without having decided on a major area of study.
 Courses in this degree teach strong communication skills, cultural knowledge, critical thinking, and problem-solving strategies.
 These skills prepare any student, transfer or otherwise, to be competitive in the workforce.
 Because the degree requires study in different areas, it acquaints students with many fields of study and can help students choose a major.
-Within the Associate of Arts degree, NCC offers a Learning Community, designed specifically to help students find a college major and career path.

 After completion of the Associate of Arts degree, most students are prepared to enter a baccalaureate program as juniors.
 Over the years, NCC students have had excellent success transferring college credit courses to four-year institutions (and perform well when they transfer).
 The College has established articulation agreements with many colleges and universities, and these agreements smooth the transition from the associate degree to a baccalaureate course of study.
 Advisors can help discuss transfer options with students.